tiandiao123/Computer_Vision_With_3D_Mesh/README.md

 ## Summer Research Project for Computer vision

 ### Update Information:
-* currently working on using more automatical way to save views of 3D mesh object, and I will save all the extrinsic, intrinsic matrix and saved views in the saved_images folder!!!
+* currently working on using more automatical way to save views of 3D mesh object, and I will save all the extrinsic matrices, intrinsic matrices and 3D mesh views in the saved_images folder!!!

 ### Description of the Research Project:
 * construct a graphic platform for rendering 3D mesh using OpenGL, PyMesh, mlab, etc.